redcode-labs/neurax/README.md

 ## New in v.
 2.5
 - Optional background execution of the binary in command stager (`.StagerBg`)
+- Command stager saves and executes in context-local path

 ## New in v.
 2.0
 - New wordlist mutators + common passwords by country